Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Bearded dragons.
 Probably the poster child for MBD in reptiles.
 They need both high UVB exposure and calcium supplementation, yet somehow the "easy" label persists.

 Leopard geckos.
-Despite being crepuscular and theoretically able to manage without UVB, research now shows they benefit significantly from low-level UVB exposure.
+Despite being crepuscular and theoretically able to manage without UVB, they benefit significantly from low-level UVB exposure.
 Calcium supplementation is non-negotiable.

 Crested geckos.
-Same story as leopard geckos, newer research challenges old assumptions about UVB requirements.
+Same story as leopard geckos, they require proper UVB exposure.
 Complete gecko diets help, but only if they're actually being fed regularly.

 Iguanas and other herbivorous lizards.
 Need both strong UVB and carefully balanced vegetable diets.
 Lettuce and fruit don't cut it, despite what picture books might suggest.